sbazaz/uldaq/README.md

 Refer to the **uldaq** [PyPI](https://pypi.org/project/uldaq/) page for instructions on installing Python examples.

 ### Usage
-The following is a basic example of using the Universal Library for Linux to perform analog input.
+The following is a basic C example of using the Universal Library for Linux to perform analog input.
 Further examples are available in the Examples folder.
 ``` C
 #include <stdio.h>
 #include "uldaq.h"